BedrockSolutions/factomd-docker/README.md

 Role presets involve the use of two configuration options: `roles` and `roleDefinitions`:
   * Presets are defined under the `roleDefinitions` object.
-  * Roles are activated by adding them to the `roles` array setting.
+  * Roles are activated by adding them to the `roles` array.

 ```yaml
 network: fct_community_test